rounakkumar30/Inert_Farming/README.md

 # Working of the project

 Steps :
-1. Instll all the Requiremnt modules present in the requirement.text
+1. Install all the Requiremnt modules present in the requirement.text
 2. Run all the notebook file which is present in notebook folder
 3. Check for all the required pickle files after running the notebook files
 4. Run app.py